fortefairy/dorian-explorer/_essay/00-01-the-preface.md

 There is no such thing as a moral or an immoral book.
 Books are well written, or badly written.
 That is all.

-The nineteenth century dislike of realism is the rage of Caliban seeing his own face in a glass.
+The nineteenth century dislike of realism is the rage of Caliban{% include essay/feature/aside.html text="Caliban, from William Shakespeare's The Tempest is a complicated figure." %} seeing his own face in a glass.

 The nineteenth century dislike of romanticism is the rage of Caliban not seeing